 Joe Gentry is in his 10th year as Butler's Director of Corporate Partnership and Manager of Television, Radio.
-Gentry led Butler Athletics to its seven-highest corporate partnership revenue totals the past seven years (2008-15).
-He will assist Butler Sports Properties (a Division of Learfield Sports) in its transition, as well as assuming responsibilities in the Ticketing area.
-Gentry also will serve as a Secondary Sport Administrator for the Butler Men's Tennis program and he was appointed to the BIG EAST Men's & Women's Tennis Championship Committee.
+Gentry led Butler Athletics to its seven-highest corporate partnership revenue totals the past seven years (2008-2015).
+He is assisting Butler Sports Properties (a Division of Learfield Sports) in its transition, as well as assuming responsibilities in the Ticketing area.
+Gentry also serves as a Secondary Sport Administrator for the Butler Men's Tennis program and he was appointed to the BIG EAST Men's & Women's Tennis Championship Committee.

 In addition to his administrative duties, he served as the radio voice of Butler Basketball from 2006-10, calling the 2010 NCAA National Championship at Lucas Oil Stadium.
 He has been the play-by-play announcer for the NCAA Tennis Championships on NCAA.com the past three years.

 Gentry, who was inducted into the Butler Athletic Hall of Fame in October, was a standout tennis player for the Bulldogs from 1982-86.
 He was a three-time team Most Valuable Player, two-time team captain and two-time Mental Attitude Award winner, and he won state singles’ and doubles’ titles in 1983.
 He completed his collegiate playing career with the most singles wins (61) in Butler history.

 Gentry returned to his alma mater after serving as the Indiana High School Athletic Association Communications Director in 2005-06.
 His duties at the IHSAA included working with the association's corporate partners and serving as the prime contact for radio, television and internet.
 Prior to joining the IHSAA, he spent 17 years working in the athletic department at the University of Indianapolis.